×

 See current schedule and register

-Teaching Hub and Resources for Instructional Versatility and Excellence (THRIVE)
+THRIVE - Teaching Hub and Resources for Instructional Versatility and Excellence

-This group will launch in Spring 2025.
+This group will launch in Fall 2025.
 THRIVE is a pedagogical development community for early career faculty (those in their first five years of teaching) across all UMSL colleges and appointment types.
 During monthly Zoom meetings, participants will discuss teaching strategies, try out activities for use in class, and share concerns and ideas.

 Learn more and register